 - Quality is everyone’s responsibility (the whole team).

 - Software needs to solve the customer’s problems or it is useless.

 - Thus, any testing activity that discourages thinking or questioning while performing it is potentially harmful.
 Test execution off of pre-written scripts is often an example of this.

 - There are no best practices, just good practices for a particular context.
 Blindly applying a practice to a situation because it worked somewhere else can cause more harm than help.
 Understanding the context of any practice will be used in is crucial.

-- Complete testing is impossible and therefore involves tradeoffs.
+- Complete (or exhaustive) testing is impossible and therefore involves tradeoffs.

 - Testing is about providing information to the individual, team and stakeholders.
-If testing is failing to provide the information that is needed, it is wasting time and resources.
+If testing is failing to provide the needed information, it is wasting time and resources.

 - A test is an experiment designed to reveal information (or answer a specific question) about a product or service.

 - To be successful, the tester needs to approach a SUT trying to dis-prove the existing understanding (for example, that it has bugs) rather than proving some functionality is correct.

 - Otherwise, we run the risk of falling victim to confirmation bias.